 When I heard that Henry Repeating Arms was introducing a lever action .410 shotgun, my first thought was, “Why?”
 I eventually came to a simple conclusion: Henry jefe Anthony Imperato wouldn’t waste his time (and money) on making a product with no purpose or demand.
 The question then became, is it any good?

-Henry makes these new shotguns in 24” and 20” models.
-I spent some time comparing the two on their website and opted to go with the 20” model for review.
+Henry makes these new lever-action shotguns in 24-inch and 20-inch models.
+I spent some time comparing the two on their website and opted to go with the 20-inch model for review.

-You load the shotgun the same way you load a Henry rifle: twist the follower and pull it up past the loading port.
+You load the new Henry lever-action shotgun the same way you load a Henry rifle: Twist the follower and pull it up past the loading port.
 Load five 2.5-inch shells (don’t try to cram in six, or use 3-inch shells), push the follower down, and twist to secure it.

 The 20-inch model has a cylinder bore with no choke, making it safe to shoot slugs.
-The 24” model comes with a full Browning-style Invector choke from the factory, that can be switched out with other screw-in chokes of your choice.
+The 24-inch model comes with a Browning-type Invector-style full choke from the factory, that can be switched out with other screw-in chokes of your choice.

 The sights are unusual for a shotgun, but effective.
 The rear sight is an adjustable semi-buckhorn with a white diamond insert and the front sight is a brass bead.
-The combination of these two made it very easy to acquire the sights and get the gun on target quickly.
+The adjustable rifle sights make it easy to regulate patterns with a variety of birdshot and slugs to handle anything from small game birds through cottontails to fox and coyotes, varmints and pest control.
+The combination of the bead front sight and the adjustable rear sight made it very easy to acquire the sights and get the gun on target quickly.

-The .410 weighs in at almost 7.5 pounds, but it’s still light enough to be carried through the woods comfortably while in search of little critters.
-If you’d rather put a sling on it, there are swivels already installed.
+The .410 weighs in at almost 7.5 pounds, but it’s still light enough to be carried through the woods comfortably while in search of small game.
+If you’d rather put a sling on it, there are sling swivel studs already installed.

 When shooting, I engaged the targets at two distances: 7 yards and 10 yards.
-At 7 yards, the pattern was nice and tight, clustering most of the shot in the inner 10” of a 12” circle.
+At 7 yards, the pattern was nice and tight, clustering most of the shot in the inner 10 inches of a 12-inch circle.
 The larger holes seen in the target are from the wads.

-After spending time on the range with this little shotgun, I’m no longer wondering why Henry decided to get into the shotgun game.
+After spending time on the range with this little lever gun, I’m no longer wondering why Henry decided to get into the shotgun game.
 This .410 is a great gun.
-Loaded with shot, it was fun to shoot at paper, which can get boring pretty quick.
+Loaded with shotshells, it was fun to shoot at paper, which can get boring pretty quick.
 I plan on heading into town soon and getting some slugs to shoot at cans.
 We don’t recycle in Virginia, so I’ve got plenty of cans to unleash some slugs on in the coming days!

 Model Number: H018-410R